JanEPFL/JanEPFL.github.io/README.md

 ![Plot 7](https://user-images.githubusercontent.com/115152807/209181308-758de80c-eceb-40a5-b887-de69bc6b4421.png)
 ##	Which characteristics of movies are correlated with the movie box office revenue?
 TODO: Following paragraph needs Update!
-As we can see in the plot above, the box office revenue correlates with the budget of the movie.
+As we can see in the plot below, the box office revenue correlates with the budget of the movie.
 A higher budget tends to lead to a higher gross.
 We can also see that the public perception of a movie which is getting represented through the TMDB vote counts and vote averages slightly correlates with the box office.
 This implies that a movie which is getting perceived as a good movie is making more money than a movie which is getting perceived as a bad movie.
 The runtime on the other hand does not seem to have an influence on the financial success of a movie.
 ![Plot 8](https://user-images.githubusercontent.com/115152807/209186176-9e28bcdb-5e37-4cae-8b1d-bfe2af0cdea2.png)

 The plot below shows that...